 PART H. CONDITIONS APPLYING TO EMERGENCY RESPONSE AND CONTINGENCY PLANNING

-The Board has approved the Plans entitled Spill Contingency Plan (BAF-PH1-840-P16- 0036, Rev 1), March 16, 2015, and Emergency Response Plan (BAF-PH1-840-P16-0002, Rev 0), March 3, 2015, submitted as additional information with the 2014 Annual Report.

-The Licensee shall prevent any chemicals, petroleum products or wastes associated with the project from entering water.
-All sumps and fuel caches shall be located at a distance of at least thirty-one (31) metres from the ordinary High Water Mark of any adjacent water body and inspected on a regular basis.
+The Board has approved the Plans entitled Spill Contingency Plan and Emergency Response Plan per Part B, Item 14, and Schedule K.The Licensee shall implement measures to prevent or minimize any chemicals, petroleum products or wastes associated with the project from entering Water.
+All sumps and fuel caches shall be located at a distance of at least thirty-one (31) metres from the ordinary High Water Mark of any adjacent water body and inspected on a regular basis, unless otherwise approved by the Board in writing.

 The Licensee shall provide secondary containment for fuel and chemical storage as required by applicable standards and acceptable industry practice.